 Get involved!
 The best thing that people can do is to become an advocate for our reefs.
 Joining a club or volunteering are great ways to get involved, but it’s even more important to become educated about threats to our reefs and spread the word far and wide!
 There are also simple, everyday changes that can be made, such as recycling, saying no to single-use plastics (grocery bags, straws, coffee cups, etc.), and taking initiatives to reduce your carbon footprint.
 Together, all of those small changes help the Great Barrier Reef in a big way.

-For further information on how to help the reef, see GBR’s website.
+For further information on how to help the reef, see GBRL’s website.